Web-Dev-Collaborative/gatsby-portfolio-theme-typescript/README.md

 </ProjectCard>
 ```

-### Change your `static` folder

-The `static` folder contains the icons, social media images and robots.txt.
-Don't forget to change these files, too!

-## 🤔 Questions or problems?

-Please open up an issue on the main repository: [bgoonz/gatsby-themes](https://github.com/bgoonz/gatsby-themes).
-Thanks!

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on Gatsby's website](https://www.gatsbyjs.org/).

-### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).

-### General

-- **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Reference Guides_ and _Gatsby API_ sections in the sidebar.

 ## 🌟 Supporting me

 Thanks for using this project!
-I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/bgoonz_de) and share the project with me.
+I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.

-Please star this project, share it on Social Media or consider supporting me on [Patreon](https://www.patreon.com/bgoonz) or [GitHub Sponsor](https://github.com/sponsors/bgoonz)!
+Please star this project, share it on Social Media or consider supporting me on [Patreon](https://www.patreon.com/lekoarts) or [GitHub Sponsor](https://github.com/sponsors/LekoArts)!